fepfitra/fep-blog/src/content/blog/cysec/recovery.md

 ```

 ## autopsy
-Java is sucks.
+Java sucks.
 Better run it on Windows.
 Just open it and you can operate it intuitively.
 It's GUI, tho

 ## ftkimager
 Better run it on Windows.
 Just open it and you can operate it intuitively.
 It's GUI, tho